LearnersBlock/learners-block/README.md

 Changing files in the folders on your system will trigger the reload on hot-reload components.

-All development changes will require testing through the Balena OS and relevant hardware before being deployed to the fleet of devices.
+All development changes will require testing through the Balena OS and relevant hardware before being deployed to our public fleet of devices.
 We will do our best to help with this but encourage as thorough testing as possible before submitting Pull Requests.
 Follow the [Balena local deployment](https://www.balena.io/docs/learn/develop/local-mode/) documentation on how to deploy to a local device.

 ### Production

 #### Pre-built

-Learner’s Block software is provided as a complete package ready to flash to an SD card, including an operating system with pre-defined keys that allow for automatic updates.
+Learner’s Block software is provided as a complete package ready to flash to an SD card, including an operating system with automatic updates.
 To benefit from these automatic updates download the image files from our [downloads page](https://downloads.learnersblock.org).

-Alternatively, you can download these images from the GitHub releases page.
+Alternatively, you can find these images from the GitHub releases page.

 Release names follow the following formats:

 **Releases:**
 ```
-# Source code with built and minified assets.
-Learners-Block-Dist-v%%version-number%%.tar.gz

-# Image which runs production code from 'master' branch.
+# Image which runs production code from 'main' branch when submitted with a version tag.
 Learners-Block-%%device-type%%-v%%version-number%%.tar.gz
 ```
 **Pre-releases:**
 ```
-## Image which runs latest commits from the 'develop' branch.
+## Image which runs latest commits from the 'main' branch.
 Learners-Block-Dev-%%device-type%%-develop.zip
 ```